Progressive Conservative Association of Alberta: The party under Klein and Stelmach

 While the popularity of the Tories sagged somewhat under Don Getty, it was revived under Ralph Klein, who succeeded Getty as premier in 1992.
 Klein moved the party sharply to the right, and under his watch the Alberta Tories were one of the most (if not the most) right-wing provincial governments in Canada.
 In contrast, under Lougheed and Getty, the party was considered a classic example of a Red Tory government.

 The party's rightward turn came at the same time that the Reform Party of Canada replaced the federal Tories as the dominant party in Alberta's federal politics.
 Reform and its successor, the Canadian Alliance, dominated the province's federal politics until 2003, when it merged with the federal Tories to become the Conservative Party of Canada.
 The Alliance's first leader, Stockwell Day, was a cabinet minister under Klein.

-The party was reduced to 51 seats in the 1993 election, the closest it would come to losing power during its four decades in office.
+The party was reduced to 51 seats in the 1993 election, the closest it came to losing power during its four decades in office.
 However, he won a larger majority in 1997.
 In 2001, Klein led the PCs to their biggest majority since the Lougheed era, reducing the opposition to only nine MLAs (seven Liberals, two NDP) in total.

 It was viewed as unlikely that a centrist or left-leaning opposition party (the Liberals and NDP, respectively) would be in a serious position to challenge the Conservatives for power in the 2004 general election.
 The Liberals, New Democrats, and a new right-wing party, the Alberta Alliance, all campaigned aggressively against the Tories in 2004.
 The Klein government was re-elected, but lost a dozen urban seats.
 Many pundits expected losses in Edmonton, the traditional heartland of the provincial Liberals; indeed, the Conservatives were cut down to three seats in Edmonton (but subsequently gained a fourth on a recount).
 However, the Conservatives unexpectedly lost three seats to the Liberals in Calgary, where the Tories had previously held every seat.